Blugin/HotBox-PMMP/README.md

   - [x] Set hot-time period
   - [ ] Automatically start at specific times
 - [x] Support configurable things
+- [x] Check that the plugin is not latest version
+  - [x] If not latest version, show latest release download url

 ## Configurable things